 Not all companies are required to register for VAT with the IRAS in Singapore.
 However, companies must be aware of their balances all the time and when required they must register for GST.
 There are situations when GST registration is voluntary and situations when it becomes compulsory.
 Singapore companies must register for VAT if the turnover of their business undertakings exceeds 1 million S$ in the last 12 months and when the turnover for the next 12 months is expected to exceed 1 million S$.

 Companies can opt to register for GST with the tax authorities if the business’ turnover has not exceeded 1 million S$ and if it exports the goods it produces.
 Financial institutions providing money services that are considered international services are not required to register for GST in Singapore.
 Companies opting to register for VAT in Singapore have the possibility to claim for refund of the input tax.

-In order to register for GST in Singapore, companies must file certain forms that vary depending on the type of structure.
+In order to register for GST in Singapore in 2021, companies must file certain forms that vary depending on the type of structure.
 Foreign companies must appoint a local agent to file the documents on their behalf.
 The registration process will take about 3 weeks to complete.